 - 7.8 In the case of film exhibitions, the Licensing Authority will expect licence and certificate holders and those who have given notice of a temporary event within the terms of the 2003 Act to implement measures that restrict children from viewing age-restricted films classified according to the recommendations of the British Board of Film Classification or East Cambridgeshire District Council.
-In the case of a film exhibition that has not been classified by the BBFC, the Licensing Authority will expect the licensee to submit the media to the Authority for approval, and conduct an assessment of the suitability of the film for exhibition to children and to implement measures that restrict viewing by children if appropriate. - 7.9 If considered appropriate, the Licensing Authority may require that adult supervisors be checked for suitability to work with children. - 7.10 The Licensing Authority will rarely impose complete bans on access to children.
+In the case of a film exhibition that has not been classified, the Licensing Authority will expect the licensee to conduct an assessment of the suitability of the film for exhibition to children and to implement measures that restrict viewing by children if appropriate. - 7.9 If considered appropriate, the Licensing Authority may require that adult supervisors be checked for suitability to work with children. - 7.10 The Licensing Authority will rarely impose complete bans on access to children.
 In exceptional circumstances, conditions restricting access or excluding children completely may be considered appropriate.